 Financial reporting needs to be accurate and timely.
 Financial reporting is not just a profit & loss statement, a balance sheet, a cash flow statement with a lot of notes.
 This is just a format of financial reporting.
-Under its format, every figure has its own story and its own meaning.
+Under its format, every figure has its story and its meaning.
+For example:

 · How is your gross margin compared to last year and to your peers in the same industry?

 · Which costs are fixed costs and which are variable costs?
 What is your breakeven point?

 · How should you value your stock?
 Did you compare your accounting stock amount to the actual stock taking amount?
 Why there is a big difference?
 Which stocks are not moving or obsolete?
 Do you need to hold that much stock?